 If you do not feel well while you are taking PERINDO then tell your doctor or pharmacist as soon as possible.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.

 PERINDO helps most people with high blood pressure, heart failure or coronary artery disease, but it may have unwanted side effects in a few people.
-These side effects when they occur are usually mild:
+While these side effects when they occur are usually mild they can be serious.

 Heat and dampness can destroy some medicines.
 Keep your tablets in the pack until it is time to take them.
 Keep them in a cool, dry place where it stays below 30°C. Do not store medicines in a bathroom or near a sink.
 Do not leave them in a car or on a windowsill.
 Keep them where children cannot reach them.
 Keep the container tightly closed.

 If your doctor tells you to stop taking PERINDO, or the tablets have passed their expiry date, return any leftover tablets to your pharmacist for disposal.

 PERINDO 2MG, PERINDO 4MG and PERINDO 8MG are contained in a blister strip that is itself enclosed in an aluminium foil envelope containing a desiccant sachet.
 Each box contains 30 tablets.
 A desiccant is a substance that absorbs moisture and helps to protect the tablets, especially when it is very humid.